Different World (Alan Walker song)

-"Different World" is a song by Norwegian DJs and producers Alan Walker, K-391 and American singer Sofia Carson featuring Chinese DJ/producer Corsak.
-It was included on Walker's debut studio album of the same name, Different World, which was released on 14 December 2018.
+"Different World" is a song by the Norwegian DJ and producer Alan Walker featuring Norwegian DJ K-391, American singer Sofia Carson and Chinese DJ Corsak.
+It was released on 30 November 2018 as the fourth and final single from Walker's debut studio album of the same name.
 The song is a re-worked version of a track originally known as "Sevje" by K-391.

 Background

 The song was written by Swedish Grammis-nominated songwriter Shy Martin, among others including Fredrik Borch Olse, Gunnar Greve, Magnus Bertelsen, James Daniel Njie Eriksen, Kenneth Nilsen, Marcus Arnbekk and Mengzhou Hu.
 It was released alongside an accompanying campaign titled "#CreateADifferentWorld", in which Walker addresses the importance of climate change.
 He said "I want to use my voice to raise awareness.
 And that's what this song is about.
 There is still time, together we can create a different world."

 Videos

 Lyric video

 The lyric video for the song was released on the same day as the song's release, on 30 November 2018.
 It was directed and edited by Alexander Zarate Frez.
 Simon Compagnet had produced the graphics for the video while additional footage was provided by Bradley Wickham and Bror Bror.
 (Note: Credits for the music video are adapted from its description on YouTube.)

 For most of the video, images were depicted of oceans filled with trash, air pollution, wildfires, hurricanes, and other kinds of disaster scenarios linked to climate change.
 For the third quarter of the video, the song takes a more wishful tone and the visuals change to vistas of nature, aiming to show what could be if people worked together to combat climate change.